ryand56/wrangler/README.md

 ### Using the NAR Cache

-If you don't want to build the latest release of `wrangler` every time, you can skip the builds and download directly from my NAR cache, powered by [Attic](https://github.com/zhaofengli/attic).
+If you don't want to build the latest release of `wrangler` every time, you can skip the builds and download directly from my NAR cache.

 ```nix
 {